epilimic/ProMod/README.txt

 4.0
 Main Changes:
 - ProMod now uses damage bonus.
 Parity will now be the exact health bonus equivalent of ProMod.
-- Removed l4d_hots and l4d2_nobhaps from every config, enabling instant pill health and tank bhops.
+- Removed l4d2_nobhaps from every config, enabling tank bhops.
+- Fixed pills healing at half the intended speed.
 - Tweaked l4d2_startercommon: it now lowers the common limit on round start and instantly resets it upon leaving saferoom.
 - Added caster_assister to help spectators, especially streamers/casters, move around more naturally.
 - Added tank rock selector plugin, CanadaRox's version: just pressing Use or Reload alone will start the rock throw.